BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    That quote is often attributed to Fyodor Dostoevsky, but he never said or wrote that.
-    It does capture aspects of his thinking, though.
+    That quote is often attributed to Fyodor Dostoevsky, but he never said or wrote that.¹⁵ It does capture aspects of his thinking, though.
 </p>

 <p>
     Starting in 1849, Dostoevsky was imprisoned for four years in a Siberian prison camp.
-    Afterward, he wrote a semi-autobiographical novel, "The House of the Dead", about life in such a place.
-    Here's something he <i>did</i> say, in "The House of the Dead":<br/>
+    Afterward, he wrote a semi-autobiographical novel, "The House of the Dead", about life in such a place.¹⁶ Here's something he <i>did</i> say, in "The House of the Dead":<br/>
-    "In short, the right of corporal punishment given to one man over another is one of the sores of social life, one of the strongest forces destructive of every germ, every effort in society toward civic feeling, and a sufficient cause for its inevitable dissolution."
+    "In short, the right of corporal punishment given to one man over another is one of the sores of social life, one of the strongest forces destructive of every germ, every effort in society toward civic feeling, and a sufficient cause for its inevitable dissolution."¹⁷
 </p>

 <p>